 2.Providing this information to all individuals working in the building.

-3. Providing this information to all patients and guardians who have requested notification of individual applications of pesticides.
+3. Providing this information to all parents and guardians who have requested notification of individual applications of pesticides.

-Where pests pose an immediate threat to the health and safety of patients or employees, ACDC may authorize an emergency pesticide application and shall notify by telephone any guardian who has requested such notification.
+Where pests pose an immediate threat to the health and safety of parents or employees, Grace Lutheran may authorize an emergency pesticide application and shall notify by telephone any guardian who has requested such notification.
 Disinfectants, anti-microbials and self-contained or gel-type pesticide baits applied in inaccessible areas are exempt from posting, notification and the 7-hour reentry requirement.

 RECORD KEEPING & PUBLIC ACCESS TO INFORMATION

-ACDC will maintain records of all Service Provider visits and pest control treatments for at least three (3) years.
-Information regarding pest management activities will be made available to the public at the ACDC’s administrative office.
+Grace Lutheran will maintain records of all Service Provider visits and pest control treatments for at least three (3) years.
+Information regarding pest management activities will be made available to the public at the Grace Lutheran ’s administrative office.
 Requests to be notified of pesticide applications may also be made to this office.
 All guardians will be informed of their option to receive notification of all pesticide applications at enrollment and once annually.

-ACDC staff will be provided with training on ACDC’s IPM policy at hire and during annual update training.
+Grace Lutheran/ACDC staff will be provided with training on Grace Lutheran ’s IPM policy at hire and during annual update training.
 Training will include the rationale for the IPM policy and program and specific elements including use of the pest-sighting log and prohibition on pesticide applications by non-certified individuals.

-Additionally, designated staff including the IPM Coordinator, IPM Site Coordinators and those who conduct regular inspections of ACDC facilities will receive advanced training on identifying pest infestations and pest-conducive conditions.
-This training will improve the ability of ACDC staff to oversee Service Providers and ACDC staff compliance with ACDC’s IPM policy and plan.
+Additionally, designated staff including the IPM Coordinator, IPM Site Coordinators and those who conduct regular inspections of Grace Lutheran facilities will receive advanced training on identifying pest infestations and pest-conducive conditions.
+This training will improve the ability of Grace Lutheran staff to oversee Service Providers and Grace Lutheran staff compliance with Grace Lutheran ’s IPM policy and plan.